14 Peaks, 22 Miles, 14,000 Feet of ascent . . . 1 Weekend

 Some thoughts on Equipment and Wet Weather Preparation

 It has been known to rain occasionally in Wales – and it could be that this is the greatest challenge that you’ll be facing on the hill.
 Bad weather just needs the right mind-set combined with the best preparation – and it can be overcome!
+With that in mind we have written this advice here.

 *The Fifteenth Peak